- Home›

 PROGRAM-TO-PROGRAM ARTICULATIONS

-Program-to-Program articulations are pathways, maps or guides that indicate how the courses included in the DCCC curriculum transfer to the partner institution.
+Program-to-Program Articulations are pathways, maps or guides that indicate how the courses included in the DCCC curriculum transfer to the partner institution.
 Imbedded in the endnote section are particular requirements for the elective courses that students should complete at DCCC prior to transfer, in order to transfer into Junior year status.
-See individual articulation agreements for specifics.
+See individual articulation agreements for specifics in Transfer Check.

 There may be requirements, restrictions or limitations with an agreement including:

-• Completion of an "Intent to Enroll" form prior to the completion of 24 college credits.
-Some agreements have other specifications, please check the agreement or speak with a transfer advisor early on when you begin your studies at the College;
+- Completion of an "Intent to Enroll" form prior to the completion of 24 college credits.
+Some agreements have other specifications; please check the agreement or speak with a transfer advisor early in your studies at the College;

 Agreements vary and students should review them carefully.
 If you plan on transferring to one of these, or another institution when you complete your associate degree at Delaware County Community College, be sure to request an appointment with one of our Transfer Advisors.